hoakusa/front-end-handbook/README.md

 # Library of plugins
-Library of plugins is a collection of ready-made decisions for front-end development.
+Library of plugins is a collection of ready-made solutions for front-end development.
 They will help you to faster your development, to add functionality and to decorate the interface.
 It is ok for beginners and professionals.
 I hope this collection will help you.
 If you have any questions you can connect with me to social networks.

 ##Library

-*   CSS plugins
+*   CSS
     *   Preloaders
         *   [Single Element CSS Spinners](http://projects.lukehaas.me/css-loaders/)
         *   [Loaders](http://codepen.io/matthewpalmer/pen/nFmtg)